Emivvvvv/emiv-quartz/content/index.md

 VAN, A., HOEF, S. L., SMIT, K., MIĘTKIEWICZ, Ł., [TALA, E.](https://scholar.google.com/citations?user=uiUpIB0AAAAJ&hl=tr), IWASHIMA, F. S. S., ... & DE HAAS, M. (2024).
 <br>
 [Ethnical Anthropomorphism in Human-Robot Interaction: Personalized Robot Tutors](https://press.um.si/index.php/ump/catalog/view/880/1284/4213).

-## Life Lore

-I was born in a small city called Karaman, Turkey.
-I spent five years (ages 3 to 8) living in Madina, Saudi Arabia, where I started primary school, though I completed it back in Karaman.
-I began middle school in Karaman as well, but later moved to Jeddah, Saudi Arabia, for my final two years, finishing middle school there before returning to Karaman.
-I graduated from Başarı Fen Lisesi with high achievement and was admitted to Yeditepe University’s Computer Science Engineering program on a full scholarship.
-Now, in my third year, I might finish early due to taking extra courses during semesters and summer school.
-I’m also pursuing a Minor in Economics.
-I did my Erasmus in Utrecht, The Netherlands.

-During my Erasmus exchange at Hogeschool Utrecht, with my group and teachers, we published a paper titled [[https://press.um.si/index.php/ump/catalog/view/880/1284/4213|Ethnical Anthropomorphism in Human-Robot Interaction: Personalized Robot Tutors]].
-As for sports, I used to cycle amateur with my road bike, but I put that aside to focus on preparing for university entrance exams.
-I practiced taekwondo in middle school but stopped when we moved to Jeddah.
-I still enjoy swimming, although I'm not a professional.
-I played a lot of games as a kid but have given them up recently to focus on school and personal growth.
-I'm a big fan of Formula 1 and a beginner in chess.
-Additionally, I have a passion for cars.
-I also really enjoy taking pictures.